 Previous Topics of Study

-Previous topics have included early warning and the process of genocide, human behavior, the role of economics, multi-agency/multidisciplinary tools for prevention, geo-spatial information sciences in the context of atrocity, and professional responsibility (character development).
+Previous workshops have explored the following topics in relation to mass atrocity: early warning and the process of genocide, gender dynamics and sexualized violence, human behavior, the role of economics, multi-agency/multidisciplinary tools for prevention, geo-spatial information sciences, and professional responsibility (character development).

 For more information, please contact CivicandDefense@ushmm.org.